HTTP API

 attribute.

-version of a resource is sent as a part of the request.
+When sending (partial updates) to these resources, send the expected version of a resource as a part of the request.

 After making an update, the HTTP response body contains the new version of the resource.
-An API client must wait for the new version before sending follow-up requests.
+An API client must wait for the latest version before sending follow-up requests.

 The API does not use ETag